SAP/spartacus-docs/_pages/fsa/features/fsa-agent-enablement.md

 ### Performing Actions On-Behalf-of the Customer

 In the default implementation, besides creating an account for the customer, the seller can create quotes and applications.
-The seller starts the quotation and application process as if they were logged in to the portal as the customer, filling in the forms with data previously obtained from the customer.
+The seller starts the quotation and application process, filling in the forms with data previously obtained from the customer.
-For the seller, one additional sequence has been added on the **Quote Review step**.
-Namely, on this steo, the seller is prompted to select the customer for whom they wish to create the quote/application.
+On the **Quote Review** step, the seller is prompted to select the customer for whom they wish to create the quote/application.
 The seller selects the customer by clicking the **Select** link next to the customer's name.

 ![Customer List on Quote Review Step]({{ site.baseurl }}/assets/images/fsa/OBO/seller-customer-selected.png)